Shortcut vs Mattermost

 Side-by-side trajectory, velocity, and editorial themes.

-Shortcut redesigns its API for AI agents and pushes Korey beyond its own walls.
+Shortcut is rebuilding its API for agents and pushing its Korey AI assistant beyond the app.

 See more alternatives to Shortcut →